Lightning-AI/pytorch-lightning/docs/source/datamodules.rst

 train_dataloader
 ^^^^^^^^^^^^^^^^
 Use this method to generate the train dataloader.
-This is also a good place to place default transformations.

 .. code-block:: python